-- (1) Never operate a lift truck or its attachments if you are not in the designated operator's position. - (2) Never operate a lift truck when your hands and feet are wet or greasy. - (3) Always pick the smoothest travel route for your lift truck.
-Avoid bumps, holes, slick, spots, and loose objects or debris in your path that may cause the truck to swerve or tip.
+- 1) Never operate a lift truck or its attachments if you are not in the designated operator's position. - 2) Never operate a lift truck when your hands and feet are wet or greasy. - 3) Always pick the smoothest travel route for your lift truck.
+Avoid loose objects or obstacles in your path that may cause the truck to swerve or tip.
 If these conditions are unavoidable, slow down and carefully drive past them.
-Slow down for wet or slippery surfaces. - (4) Avoid any sudden movement, it can cause the machine to tip-over.
-Start, stop, travel, steer, and brake smoothly. - (5) Operate your lift truck under all conditions at a speed that will permit it to be brought safely to a stop.
+Slow down for wet or slippery surfaces. - 4) Avoid any sudden movement.
+It can cause the truck to tip-over.
+Start, stop, travel, steer, and brake smoothly.

-- (6) Travel with the fork carriage tilted back and raised only enough to fully clear the ground or obstacles.
-When the carriage (load) is in an elevated position the stability of the truck is reduced. - (7) Do not elevate the load except during stacking.
+- 5) Operate your lift truck under all conditions at a speed that will permit it to be brought safely to a stop. - 6) Travel with the fork carriage tilted back and raised only enough to fully clear the ground or obstacles.
+In such a case, the fork carriage should fully be inclined backward.
+When the carriage (load) is in an elevated position the stability of the truck is reduced. - 7) Do not elevate the load except during stacking.